 - City ordinance violations

 - Certification of photocopies of documents.
-The IRS only accepts certification of passport pages to obtain ITIN from IRS-designated individuals; see IRS Certified Acceptance Agents (pdf).
+The IRS only accepts certification of passport pages to obtain ITIN from IRS-designated individuals; see IRS Acceptance Agents (pdf).

 - Consumer Issues